-Candidates in creative writing must enroll in ENGL 477 - Advanced Workshop in the fall of their senior year.
+Candidates in creative writing must enroll in ENGL 477 - Advanced Workshop in the fall of their senior year and must submit a formal prospectus.
 They should also speak with a creative writing professor(s) in the spring of their junior year.
 Permission to pursue a creative writing honors the next spring will be granted on the basis of the quality of work in ENGL 477.

 Students pursuing an honors project are enrolled in ENGL 490 - Special Studies for Honors Candidates, during the spring term of their senior year.
 ENGL 490 must be taken in addition to the required 400-level seminar and in addition to the minimum number of courses required for the major.
 Students must successfully complete the honors seminar and submit a final version of the thesis on a date specified by the department.
 If the thesis is provisionally approved by the faculty supervisors and the director of the honors program, the student then discusses the project at an oral presentation scheduled during finals week.

 A student who completes a project judged worthy of honors by the department and maintains at least a 3.5 average in all ENGL courses, including ENGL 490, is awarded a degree in English with honors.
-Students are awarded high honors on the basis of the quality of the thesis and the oral presentation.
+Students with an outstanding overall record in the major who complete a superior thesis and oral presentation may be awarded high honors.
 If a student withdraws from the program, or if the thesis is not approved for honors, ENGL 490 is converted to ENGL 491 - Independent Study, and a grade is assigned by the faculty member who supervises the completion of the work.

 Students with further questions should contact the director of honors in the Department of English.